 To be cost-effective and save space in your rental pod, make sure you either get rid of your junk or find ways to recycle your unwanted items before packing your container.
 Don’t move items you no longer want.

-Do I Need Content Insurance For My Storage Pod?
+Do I Need Contents Insurance For My Storage Pod?

 Content insurance is not included in the rental price.
 Before purchasing a policy with the container company check with your homeowners or renters insurance to see if off-site storage is covered and if in fact a storage pod on your site is actually covered.

 If your homeowner or renters insurance is not adequate you can usually get insurance through the company you are renting the pod from.
-Don’t overlook getting the proper insurance coverage for the contents of your storage pod.
+Don’t overlook getting the proper insurance coverage for items stored in your pod.

 Can You Do A Long Distance Move With A Storage Pod?